 Efteling Bosrijk Review – Efteling Holiday Village Accommodation

 We had such an enjoyable time during our press trip to Efteling Theme Park.
-Part of that was due to staying on-site at the Efteling Bosrijk holiday village – just a short 10 minutes walk to the Efteling special entrance for on site guests.
+Part of that was due to staying on-site at the Efteling Bosrijk holiday village – (check latest prices here) just a short 10 minutes walk to the Efteling special entrance for on site guests.
 (You can also enter half an hour before everyone else too.)

 As soon as you enter the leafy holiday village you are immersed into nature with twists of fairytale magic.